-State Championships follow either a heats and finals, or a timed finals competition format.
+State Championships follow either a heat and final, or a timed final competition format.
 They generally use Automatic Officiating Equipment (AOE), with Semi-Automatic Timing (SAT) equipment as a backup.
-Consequently there are no Finish Judges' result sheets and no lane time/race entry cards.
+Consequently, there are no Finish Judges' result sheets and no lane time/race entry cards.
 Place and time results from each race are fed electronically to a computer in the Recording area linked directly to the AOE.

-Local competitions may not have access to AOE equipment and these training notes identify relevant procedures and possible combinations of timing and judging systems.
+Local competitions may not have access to AOE equipment, and these training notes identify relevant procedures and possible combinations of timing and judging systems.

-The Referee and Technical Officials for State Championships and other SNSW controlled meets are appointed by the SNSW Technical Swimming Committee (SW1) and notified via the Officials Appointments and Nominations link at the SNSW Website.
+The Referee and Technical Officials for State Championships and other State controlled meets are appointed by the Technical Swimming Committee (SW1) and notified via the Officials Appointments and Roles link on the SNSW website.

 Appointments are also distributed by the SNSW Office to successful nominees via email.
 Two Referees and two Starters are generally appointed to each session.
-The first-named Referee is responsible for the meet administration, including the compilation of the Referees' Report, in consultation with the second-named Referee.
+The Referees have equal status.
+The first-named Referee attends to the meet administration duties, including the compilation of the Referees' Report, in consultation with the second-named Referee.

 - Where possible, Technical Officials for local meets should be arranged in conjunction with the Area's ATSC Coordinator by the Meet Committee.
 Technical Officials need to be informed of their appointment before the swim meet so they can arrive at the pool properly prepared.
-The Referee has authority to approve assignments on the day (Rule SW2) and, if possible, should be consulted before the meet. - See Section 4.8, below, about the requirements of the SNSW Technical Swimming Committee for a Referee's Report to be submitted after SNSW meets.
-For Area meets, it is suggested the ATSC Coordinator receive similar reports to help keep track of the development of Technical Officials.
+The Referee has authority to approve assignments on the day (Rule SW2) and, if possible, should be consulted before the meet. - See Section 4.8 below about the requirements of the Technical Swimming Committee for a Referee's Report to be submitted after State meets.
+For Area meets, it is suggested the Area Technical Swimming Coordinator receive similar reports to help keep track of the development of Technical Officials.